 Black Ranch Dressing

-Jon Bignelli worked at New York's wd~50 under Wylie DuFresne since 2007, before being brought to run the kitchen at DuFresne's Alder, where he ran the kitchen until just recently when the restaurant closed.
+Jon Bignelli worked at New York's wd~50 under Wylie DuFresne since 2007, before being brought to run the kitchen at DuFresne's Alder, where he ran the kitchen until just the restaurant closed.
 There he took a playful approach to comfort food by turning pastrami on rye into pasta and making pigs in a blanket with Chinese sausage and homemade duck sauce.